Skip to main content

 Add attribute controls

-To quickly add all attributes to the item form, select Add all default controls at the bottom.
+To quickly add all attributes, select Add all default controls at the bottom.
 For each attribute, the default control type for that attribute type will be added to the form.

 Control types

-When adding an attribute, only the compatible control types for that attribute type are listed!
+When adding an attribute, only the compatible control types for that attribute type are listed.

 For Text attributes